GrassHopper1977/BSD-USB-to-CAN/tests/tests3/tests3.md

 2. We started the USB to CAN code using: `./usb2can d0' or `./usb2can_hy d0'.
 3. We then started the test code on another console using: `./test 127.0.0.1 2303` or `./test_hy 127.0.0.1 2303`.
 4. We had enabled all the logging information on both sets of code so we were able to trace how long it took each aspect of the code to execute in nanoseconds.
 5. The `test` code would generate an 8-byte message (which includes which message number it is as a part of the data).
 That is sent over the sockets interface to `usb2can` which writes it to the CAN.
-We then read the message back from the CAN and return the message read back to `test` via teh sockets interface where it was displayed on the screen.
-Note: We still have a bug where, approximately, half on the messages that we send on teh CAN don't get read back and we're still working on this issue but it may be an issue with the USB device.
+We then read the message back from the CAN and return the message read back to `test` via the sockets interface where it was displayed on the screen.
+Note: We still have a bug where, approximately, half on the messages that we send on the CAN don't get read back and we're still working on this issue but it may be an issue with the USB device.
 6. We've broken the test into 8 stages:
    1. Stage 1 - from `test`: Indicates that we have sent the message to `usb2can` over the socket interfaces.
    2. Stage 2 - from `usb2can`: Indicates that a packet has been received from the socket.